The Shocking Truth About Outdoor Play and Brain Development

 It’s Time to Rediscover the Outdoors

-So, the next time you see a child staring at a screen, ask yourself: what could they be gaining if they were outside instead?
-The answer might just shock you.
+So the next time you witness a child’s gaze at a screen, ask yourself: what might they be acquiring by being outdoors?
+The solution may surprise you.